kelseymorsebrown/codeAcademy/docs/react_notes.md

 - Only call Hooks at the top level - not inside of loops, conditions, or nested functions.
 - Only call Hooks from React functions or custom Hooks

-### State Hook > Update Function Component State
+### State Hook

 - We employ the State Hook using `const [currentState, stateSetter] = useState( initialState );`.
+  - `currentState`: the current value of the state
+  - `stateSetter`: a function that we can use to update the value of this state
-The `currentState` references the current value of the state and `initialState` initializes the value of the state for the component’s first render.
+  - `initialState`: initializes the value of the state for the component’s first render
 - State setters can be called in event handlers.
 - We can define simple event handlers inline in our JSX and complex event handlers outside of our JSX.

-- We use a state setter callback function when our next value depends on our previous value.
-- We use arrays and objects to organize and manage related data that tend to change together.
-- Use the spread syntax on collections of dynamic data to copy the previous state into the next state like so: `setArrayState((prev) => [ ...prev ])` and `setObjectState((prev) => ({ ...prev }))`.
-- It’s best practice to have multiple, simpler states instead of having one complex state object.
+#### Update Function Component State

 When you call `useState()` returns an array with two values: